san650/ember-cli-page-object/CONTRIBUTING.md

 This repo is divided into multiple packages using npm workspaces:

-- `addon` is the actual ember-page-title addon
+- `addon` is the actual ember-cli-page-object addon
 - `test-app` is its test suite
 - `docs` is the documentation/marketing site